 Katie Benner caps a week in which Uber CEO Travis Kalanick stepped down with a report on the culture of harassment of women in technology.

 Tyler Cowen looks at how the iPhone has changed not only the behavior of the people who use it but the way complex products are mass-produced.

 Geraldine O’Reilly describes the key skills required to successfully manage projects with a cross-cultural team.

 Ben Longstaff explores the moral challenges of creating error handling for self-driving cars that can’t empathize with the humans they may impact— When an accident is inevitable, whose life should be saved?

 Nick Heath prepared a summary of where ransomware comes from and how to protect yourself from it.

 Eshe Nelson reports on a PWC estimate that AI could increase global GDP by $15.7 trillion by 2030, with almost half of that amount accruing to China.

 Garrett Kinsman evangelizes the coming wave in the Internet of Things (IoT), explaining how it will change the world forever.

 Working and the Workplace

-New project management articles published on the web during the week of April 3 – 9.
-And this week’s video: Art Petty tell us to find the opportunities lurking in situations characterized by ambiguity and uncertainty.
-Less than 4 minutes, safe for work.
+New project management articles published on the web during the week of June 19 – 25.
+And this week’s video: Elizabeth Harrin shows how to create a video version of your presentation using Lumen5.com.
+Less than seven minutes, safe for work, and highly recommended!